RHDworks/rhd_siren/README.md

 - Ensure you're in an allowed vehicle
 - Verify keybinds are not conflicting with other resources

-### Synchronization issues
-- Make sure all players have the resource installed
-- Check server console for any errors
-- Ensure OneSync is enabled on your server

 ## Support

 - Discord: [Join our Discord](https://discord.gg/E94m9AUsCz)